- Right of appeal

 Some might say that both options can be pursued at the same time.
 An appeal could be attempted and a judicial review also lodged as a protective measure in case it later turns out there is no right of appeal.
 The legal costs are high, though, and one of the remedies will turn out to have been a waste of money.
 In some cases, depending on the circumstances, an appeal can be attempted and if it later turns out there is no right of appeal, a judicial review could then be attempted out of time or if necessary a new visit visa application made, generating a probable new refusal which could then become the subject of an application for judicial review.

-For more detail on the new rules for visitors from April 2015 and a guide to the process of representing yourself through the legal process, see my full and updated ebook:
+For more detail on the rules for visitors to the UK and a guide to the process of representing yourself through the legal process, see my ebook: